5 tips for working with ESG data providers 2024 UPDATE

 Use algorithms to automate the task and identify new risks

 In order to best leverage your partnership with your data provider, you should consider using an algorithm to automate the risk identification process and identify new key risks associated with your data.
-For example, you can use a risk classification system or algorithm to help you automate the task of identifying and documenting key risks.
+For example, you can use an ESG risk classification system or algorithm to help you automate the task of identifying and documenting key risks.
 You can then use this system to help you prioritize your risk list and focus your efforts on the most important ones.

 Conclusion